Lungs of London - Hyde Park.

-What was formerly known as the Manor of Hyde belonged to the ancient abbey of Westminster, when Henry the VIII dissolved the monastery he took this ground for hunting on, and by the reign of Elizabeth I stags and deer were still to be found roaming in the park.
+Formerly known as the Manor of Hyde, belonging to the ancient abbey of Westminster.
+When Henry the VIII dissolved the monastery he took this ground for hunting, by the reign of Elizabeth I, stags and deer were still to be found roaming the park.

 Horse riding is still popular in Hyde Park

-The park became famous for it’s fashionable coach rides and it’s promenades in the reign of Charles II.
+The park became famous for its fashionable coach rides and promenades in the reign of Charles II.

-In the eighteenth century Hyde Park was a favourite place for duellists and here on 15 November 1712 a duel took place between the Duke of Hamilton and Lord Mohun where both men were killed.
+In the eighteenth century Hyde Park was a favourite place for duellists and on 15 November 1712, a duel took place between the Duke of Hamilton and Lord Mohun both men were killed.

 Serpentine, part of the River Westbourne

-The Serpentine was created by Queen Caroline in 1730 by enlarging the bed of the River Westbourne, together with several ponds, into a wide straight canal.
+Queen Caroline created the Serpentine in 1730 by enlarging the bed of the River Westbourne, together with several ponds, into a wide straight canal.

 Live Concerts in Hyde Park